leny/zouti/README.md

 * `"MAGENTA"` : print the message in magenta
 * every other values prints the message in cyan

-### zouti.bench( name )
+### zouti.bench( name, log )

 Called the first time, start a benchmark.
-When it's called the second time with the same name, stop the benchmark and print elapsed time, in milliseconds.
+When it's called the second time with the same `name`, stop the benchmark and print elapsed time (if the `log` argument is set to true - which is by default), in milliseconds.
+The second call returns an object with literal and numerical values (in milliseconds).

 ### zouti.uuid()